ogerardin/xpman/README.md

 doesn't contain any malware, it's 100% open source and all the code used to build and package it is public and auditable.

+## Development
+X-Plane Manager is a Standalone JavaFX application.
+The "main" branch is now using Java 17.

+It is split in 3 modules:
+- xpman-api is a pure Java API to interact with X-Plane's installation.
+- xpman-fx is the JavaFX UI built on top of xpman-api
+- xpman-fx-dist is responsible for packaging xpman-fx in distributable forms